LiquidFun/BoppieEvolution/README.md

 * Add more graphs
     * Fittest creature each second
     * Species stacked bar-plot
-* Select different profiles for displaying neural network (weights or activations)
 * Full screen on neural network, which shows actual weights
 * Improve display of recurrent connections
 * Check DNA importing, such that no object references are mentioned in the DNA